buildbot/buildbot/master/docs/manual/configuration/report_generators/formatter.rst

 ``template_dir``
     The directory that is used to look for the various templates.
+    This argument is deprecated, please supply message templates as ``template`` directly.

 ``template_filename``
     This is the name of the file in the ``template_dir`` directory that will be used to generate the body of the mail.
     It defaults to ``default_mail.txt``.
+    This argument is deprecated, please supply message templates as ``template`` directly.

 ``template``
     If this parameter is set, this parameter indicates the content of the template used to generate the body of the mail as string.